Your Theory of Change

 The research about what REALLY causes change

-Professor Michael J. Lambert summarized decades of psychotherapy outcome research and grouped the factors of successful therapy into four areas, showing the percentage of change they each contribute:
+Meta-analytic studies on decades of psychotherapy outcome research by Bertolino, Bargmann & Miller (2011), as well as Wampold & Imel (2015) group the factors of successful therapy into five areas, showing the percentage of change they each contribute:

-- Expectancy/hope (15%) – this part of improvement comes from your expectation of help or belief in the rationale or effectiveness of therapy in general.
+- Expectancy/hope (4%) – this part of improvement comes from your expectation of help, your belief in the rationale for the treatment the therapist is suggesting, as well as your sense about the effectiveness of therapy in general.

-Adapted by Vivian Baruch from “The Client’s Theory of Change: Consulting the Client in the Integrative Process” by Barry L. Duncan and Scott D. Miller.
+Adapted by Vivian Baruch from “The Client’s Theory of Change: Consulting the Client in the Integrative Process” by Barry L. Duncan and Scott D. Miller (2000).

 Read what I do as a therapist & more about me.